MicrosoftDocs/quantum-docs-pr/articles/contributing/docs.md

 ///
 /// # Input
 /// ## xs
-/// LittleEndian qubit register encoding the first integer $x$.
+/// A register encoding the first integer $x$ in a little-endian representation.
 /// ## ys
 /// LittleEndian qubit register encoding the second integer $y
 /// ## result